1. The Outer Layer

 3. The Third Layer

 The third layer of the map shows the primary needs of all types (acknowledgement, attention, and assurance).
 The aim of working with this layer of the map is to recognise your individual needs, trapped emotions and hidden fears so that you are no longer held back and enslaved by them.

 4. The Centre Space

-The fourth layer, or centre space, of the map, represents your true self, your soul signature.
-The aim of working with this layer of the map is to connect and liberate your true self, so that it becomes the starting point for all that you do, transforming all that limits you and bringing you the freedom to live all that you are.
+The fourth layer, or centre space, of the map, represents your soul, or your soul signature.
+The aim of working with this layer of the map is to connect and liberate your soul, so that it becomes the starting point for all that you do.